 Qualifications-based selection, not bidding, is best to contract with professional services

-Everyone knows governments should bid for jobs over a certain dollar amount.
+Many believe governments should bid for jobs over a certain dollar amount.
 But bids are not always the best selection system.
-When hiring professional services Qualifications-Based Selection process is the better system to use.
+When hiring professional services Qualifications-Based Selection is the better system to use.

 Sometimes government selecting the lowest bidder is not the best idea, or the best way to go about selecting certain services.
 It is far better to use the qualifications-based selection (QBS) process when seeking to contract with a consulting planning firm.